Last Updated: April 6, 2024

 Below is a sample demand letter.
 It may be from a collector, creditor, or lawyer.
 While the form may vary, the information within the letter will be very similar to the demand for payment letter sample below.

 Once you have verified the information, respond in a timely manner in writing.
-If you dispute any of the information in the letter, you will respond in writing to explain why the information is incorrect and if you have documentation to support your claims, send copies.
+If you dispute any of the information in the letter, respond in writing to explain why the information is incorrect and if you have documentation to support your claims, send copies.
 DO NOT send the actual documents.

 Your polite answer should contain the following: